2019 English Channel Piper PA-46 crash

 On 21 January 2019, a Piper PA-46 Malibu light aircraft transporting Argentine football player Emiliano Sala crashed in the English Channel off Alderney in the Channel Islands.
-It had been travelling from Nantes, France, to Cardiff, Wales.
-Sala was due to begin his career at Cardiff City.
+It had been travelling from Nantes, France, to Cardiff, Wales, where Sala was due to begin his career with Cardiff City.

 Radar contact was lost when the aircraft was 13 nmi north of Guernsey.
 After the search for survivors was abandoned on 24 January, a private search for wreckage was launched.
 Sala's body was recovered, but no trace of the pilot David Ibbotson was found.

-The Air Accidents Investigation Branch (AAIB) investigation found that Sala's body showed high levels of exposure to carbon monoxide which had leaked into the cabin of the aircraft and may have impaired the judgement of the pilot.
-Ibbotson's rating for flying the aircraft had expired in November 2018 which invalidated his licence, and he was not qualified to fly at night.
-David Henderson, who organised the flight and was originally scheduled to be the pilot, was charged with endangering the safety of an aircraft.
-He was found guilty on 28 October 2021, after a trial at Cardiff Crown Court and jailed for 18 months.
+The flight had taken place in cloudy conditions at night, and the Air Accidents Investigation Branch (AAIB) determined that Ibbotson lost control of the aircraft while manoeuvring to avoid cloud at an excessive airspeed, causing an in-flight breakup.
+Substantial amounts of carbon monoxide had leaked into the cabin, likely rendering Sala unconscious and impairing Ibbotson's judgement.
+Ibbotson's rating for flying the aircraft had expired in November 2018 which invalidated his licence, he was not qualified to fly at night, and he lacked recent practice flying in instrument meteorological conditions.

+David Henderson organised the flight and was originally scheduled to be the pilot.
+He was found to have operated a commercial flight without holding the required licence or following regulations requiring higher operational standards that may have prevented the accident.
+He was charged with endangering the safety of an aircraft, was found guilty on 28 October 2021 after a trial at Cardiff Crown Court, and was jailed for 18 months.

 Disappearance

 The aircraft departed from Nantes Atlantique Airport at 19:15 GMT (20:15 CET) bound for Cardiff Airport.
 Sala had been signed two days previously by Cardiff City Football Club from FC Nantes.
 The pilot was identified by Guernsey Police as David Ibbotson.
-Shortly before contact with Jersey air traffic control was lost, a request was made by the pilot to descend from 5000 to 2500 ft, in order to maintain visual meteorological conditions.
+Shortly before contact with air traffic control in Jersey was lost, a request was made by the pilot to descend from 5000 to 2500 ft, in order to maintain visual meteorological conditions (VMC).
 Radar contact was lost when the aircraft was at an altitude of 2300 ft.
-Ibbotson lost control of the aircraft while manoeuvring to avoid cloud, and the tailfin and part of both wings broke away with the speed in excess of the design limit.

 At 20:23 GMT, Guernsey Coastguard received an alert from Jersey air traffic control saying that a plane had gone off the radar around 15 mi north of Guernsey.
 The plane was then around 13 km northwest of Alderney, Channel Islands, near Casquets lighthouse.

 The flight was arranged by football agent Willie McKay, who said that he was not involved in selecting the plane or the pilot.
 David Henderson had originally intended to fly the plane himself, but the flight was given to David Ibbotson.
 The flight plan showed that the plane was scheduled to take off at 09:00 GMT (10:00 CET) on 21 January, but was delayed until the evening.